ScottEKendall/JAMF-Pro-Scripts/JAMFSystemUtilities/README.md

 9. Compose an email to the members of a Smart / Static Computer Group.

-This script is fully multitasked, so will execute each task pretty quickly.
+This script is fully multitasking, so will execute each task pretty quickly.
 It will create the folder structure for you and then download the items to the appropriate folders.

 **File Formats**